-who have killed both the Lord Jesus and the prophets and have persecuted us (ULT)
+the ones having killed both the Lord Jesus and the prophets and having persecuted us (ULT)

 The whole history of the persecution of God's people is summarized in three parts: the killing of Old Testament prophets, the crucifixion of the Lord Jesus, and persecution of the apostles.
 If this would be misunderstood in your language, you could use an equivalent expression from your culture or use plain language.
 (See: Merism)